Ron Barassi: Father–son rule

 Melbourne Football Club was the dominant team of the 1950s.
 Under the coaching of Norm Smith, Barassi developed quickly.
-Barassi's first game was against Footscray in 1953 in which he was 'flattened' by Footscray's Charlie Sutton.
-Initially unsure as to Barassi's best position, Smith played him as a second ruckman in 1954, despite his lack of inches for the position.
-Barassi played more as a second rover, and the term "ruck rover" entered the football lexicon.
-Within a few years, most teams imitated this structure which ultimately paved the way for a new-style of quicker on-ball play.
+Barassi's first game was against Footscray in 1953 in which he was shirtfronted by Footscray's Charlie Sutton.
+Initially unsure as to Barassi's best position, Smith played him as a second ruckman in 1954 despite his lack of size for the position.
+Barassi played more as a second rover, and the term "ruck-rover" entered the football lexicon.
+Within a few years, most teams imitated this structure, which ultimately paved the way for a new style of quicker on-ball play.